RediIbra/Nodejs-find-polidrome-prime/README.md

 # Nodejs-find-polidrome-prime

 ### PROJECT DESCRIPTION<br>
-- Node.js application with typescript also added error handling for each situation and prevented it for inserting strings (for sql injection for demo purposes because we don't have to build queries in this project).
+- Node.js application with __Typescript__ also added error handling for each situation and prevented it for inserting strings (for sql injection for demo purposes because we don't have to build queries in this project).

-- URL of the API (localhost:7007/api/v1/findPalindrome) so you can test on Postman
+- URL of the API __"localhost:7007/api/v1/findPalindrome"__ so you can test on Postman

 - I have added some comments so you can understand the code.

-- Added helmet for securing our HTTP headers
+- Added __helmet__ for securing our HTTP headers

-- In tsconfig.json You have all typescript configurations for the project, and all code is bundled in (/dist).
+- In tsconfig.json You have all typescript configurations for the project, and all code is bundled in __"/dist"__ folder.

-- Added Dockerfile for creating images and containers in Docker
+- Added __Dockerfile__ for creating images and containers in Docker

-- Added jest.config.js to configure the Unit testing
+- Added jest.config.js to configure the __Unit testing__

 ### RUN PROJECT
 1. To install node modules ===> __npm install__<br>